Merck Strengthens Immunology Pipeline with Acquisition of Prometheus Biosciences, Inc.

 Prometheus Biosciences' comprehensive data set enables target discovery and precision medicine approach in inflammation and immunology

-RAHWAY, N.J. and SAN DIEGO, April 16, 2023 (GLOBE NEWSWIRE) -- Merck (NYSE: MRK), known as MSD outside the United States and Canada, and Prometheus Biosciences, Inc. (“Prometheus”) (Nasdaq: RXDX) today announced that the companies have entered into a definitive agreement under which Merck, through a subsidiary, has agreed to acquire Prometheus for $200.00 per share in cash for a total equity value of approximately $10.8 billion.
+Merck MRK, known as MSD outside the United States and Canada, and Prometheus Biosciences, Inc. ("Prometheus") RXDX today announced that the companies have entered into a definitive agreement under which Merck, through a subsidiary, has agreed to acquire Prometheus for $200.00 per share in cash for a total equity value of approximately $10.8 billion.

 "At Merck, we are committed to delivering on our purpose to save and improve lives and continue to identify and secure opportunities where compelling science and value creation align," said Robert M. Davis, chairman and chief executive officer, Merck.
 "The agreement with Prometheus will accelerate our growing presence in immunology where there remains substantial unmet patient need.
 This transaction adds diversity to our overall portfolio and is an important building block as we strengthen the sustainable innovation engine that will drive our growth well into the next decade."